 Address 8200 York Durham Line Heritage Status Listed on the Register Location of Close to the Road, boundary with Pickering Building Overgrown Conditions Historical William Boyd House, c.
 1890 Gothic Revival design Located in former crossroad community of Bedford (at 5th line in Pickering) Boyd operated a general store and post office in Bedford during the early 1880s Physical WSP Condition Rating: D2-Structurally Compromised Condition WSP Comments: Condition The above-grade structure is wood-framed.
 The original house has stone and mortar foundation walls and the addition has some cast-in-place concrete foundation walls.
 There are supplemental steel beams and steel posts to support the original main floor structure at the east side.
 The exterior walls are wood-framed and clad with vinyl siding.
 The vinyl siding appears to be installed over the original wood siding.
 Windows are a combination of vinyl framed units with insulating glass units and single-glazed and wood-framed.
 The building structure is compromised and portions of the envelope are severely deteriorated, posing health and safety risks upon entry.
 With appropriate safety precautions, immediate abatement activities can be completed, before recommended deconstruction.
 The building is currently vacant and windows and doors are boarded up.
 It appears that the house has been vacant for about 10 years but this could not be confirmed.
-The pasement appears to have been subject to (likely repeated) flooding events.
-The structure is generally adequate for abatement activities, however, we note a number of structural concerns including the following: extensive water damage at the the west addition due to large openings in the roof and prolonged exposure to the elements of the underlying wood structure; corroded bases of the supplemental steel posts at the basement level; localized floor joists that are water damaged at the perimeter foundation walls; missing treads and weakened staircase leading to the basement; the porches at the south side are generally in poor and unsafe condition and require full rebuilding; we assume minor/temporary reinforcements can be completed prior to abatement activities.
-I coalized erosion of mortar within stone foundation walls, likely due to prolonged moisture exposure and freeze-thaw cycles.
-In advance of abatement activities, we recommend a general contractor make local reinforcements as required to ensure safety for workers.
-This applies primarily to entrance steps and
+The basement appears to have been subject to (likely repeated) flooding events.
+The structure is generally adequate for abatement activities, however, we note a number of structural concerns including the following: Extensive water damage at the the west addition due to large openings in the roof and prolonged exposure to the elements of the underlying wood structure; Corroded bases of the supplemental steel posts at the basement level; I localized floor joists that are water damaged at the perimeter foundation walls; missing treads and weakened staircase leading to the basement; the porches at the south side are generally in poor and unsafe condition and require full rebuilding; we assume minor/temporary reinforcements can be completed prior to abatement activities.
+I ccalized erosion of mortar within stone foundation walls, likely due to prolonged moisture exposure and freeze-thaw cycles.
+This applies primarily to entrance steps and basement steps and some joists.
+The roofing is in poor condition and a tarp was installed (several years ago) to mitigate ongoing leaka